Binghamton-ACSR-Lab/drcclpvmpc/README.md

 ## ROS2 Package with Simulation in CARLA

-[ROS2 package](https://github.com/Heliosfang/ros2_ws) is also provide with carla simulation demo.
+[ROS2 package](https://github.com/Heliosfang/ros2_ws) is also provided with carla simulation demo.
+The repo provides a ros2 workspace of local controller which:

+- subscribe the positions of the obstacles
+- subscribe the odometry
+- use global path server
+- publish steering and duty cycle/longitudinal velocity as control to the vehicle